top of page

 Audiobooks are one of the easiest ways to fit reading into your routine.
 Walking to class, commuting, or resting between study sessions – all you have to do is just press play.

-With the Amazon Audible student discount, you can start with a free trial and explore titles like these:
+With the Amazon Audible student discount, you can start with a free trial and explore titles like this:

-If you want something immersive, the globally recognised – A Court of Thorns and Roses – is a solid place to start.
+If you want something easy to get into, the Off-Campus series is a solid place to start.

 Our Prime Video picks